Guilherme Parede

-Guilherme Parede Pinheiro is a Brazilian professional footballer who plays as a winger or forward for Vila Nova.
+Guilherme Parede Pinheiro is a Brazilian professional footballer who plays as a winger or forward for América Mineiro.

 Career

 On 31 January 2020, Parede joined Talleres.

 On 24 December 2023, Parede joined Kashima Antlers on loan.
 On 18 August 2024, he was injured during training.
 In December 2024, he returned to his parent club at the end of the Japanese league season.